 In the end, the greatest claims in answer to the titular question are that a class in design would help balance the civic, personal, and economic ends of our system of public education by focusing the curriculum on real-world problems instead of contrived simulations with predetermined ends.

-Additionaly, if we want to do more than talk about teaching the “Whole Child” then we ought to recognize that that can’t be done merely though thinking, which it would seem is the sole purpose of modern school…to turn each and every child into a perfect, monadic model of Rodin’s sculpture.
+Additionally, if we want to do more than talk about teaching the “Whole Child,” then we ought to recognize that can’t be done merely though thinking, which it would seem is the sole purpose of modern school…to turn each and every child into a perfect, monadic model of Rodin’s sculpture.
+No, we must connect that thinking to tangible, purposeful action in the world.
+That is, we must connect thinking with doing/making if we are to help learners realize the true nature of their being.

 But finally, there’s this…